 For travellers who require flexibility, we offer three processing options:

-The standard option takes up to 1-6 Working Days for approval at no additional cost.
+The standard option takes up to 1 - 2 Days for approval at no additional cost.

-For faster approval, choose rush processing, which takes 1- 3 Working Days to process the ETA application for an extra charge.
+For faster approval, choose rush processing, which takes 6 - 12 Hours to process the ETA application for an extra charge.

 Do you need your ETA immediately?
 For the highest fee, Super Rush provides approval in less than a day.